National Rugby League: Print

 Big League was the competition's official publication, released Thursday and produced by News Magazines.
 The publication ceased operations in 2020 leaving the game without an official program.
+Another prominent magazine, Rugby League Week ceased production in April 2017.

-LeagueUnlimited's Front Row Magazine provides an unofficial match program each week.
+The only print magazine currently in circulation is the bi-monthly Rugby League Review, which has been running since 2002.
+LeagueUnlimited's Front Row Magazine provides an unofficial match program each week in a digital magazine format.